dev-scripts/prakashbhandari.com.np/content/posts/containerize-your-dotnet-web-application-with-docker.md

 ## Conclusion

-Finally, done.
-That’s it!
+Finally, we are done.
+That's it!

-We have locally created .NET 7.0 web application, dockarize and run the app by using the docker-compose tool.
-Hope this steps helped you to skill up.
+We have locally created .NET 7.0 Web Application, containerize the app using docker and ran with the help of docker-compose tool.
+Hope this steps helped you
+to skill up.